armbian/documentation/docs/User-Guide_Getting-Started.md

 - one CLI Debian **and** one CLI Ubuntu based server image,
 - one desktop Ubuntu Xenial **or** Debian Stretch

-Some boards have different options due to their hardware specialities - router or IOT boards.
+Some boards have different options due to their hardware specialities - router or IoT boards.

 # Legacy or mainline?

-Both kernels, where exists, are stable and production ready, but you should use them for different purpuses since their basic support differ:
+Both kernels, where exists, are stable and production ready, but you should use them for different purpuses since their basic support differs:

 **legacy**: video acceleration, NAND support, connecting displays